Connecting Ireland, China and Australia through a love of food

 By the end of the holiday I had completely rebalanced my diet – with far more and a wider variety of fresh vegetables and fruit, relatively smaller quantities of meat, fish and tofu, modest amounts of rice or noodles and virtually no processed sweets or desserts.
 The holiday seemed to involve almost non-stop eating in large quantities and yet I came back feeling healthier and fitter than I had for some time and also weighing less than when I left.

-But the blog has begun to evolve in ways I hadn’t anticipated as I continue my own explorations into Chinese cuisine and intersperse those posts with other tales and photos of food and travel in Ireland, China, Italy and beyond.
-I’ve already made many interesting and lovely new friends along the way.
+The blog has evolved in ways I hadn’t anticipated as I continue my own explorations into Chinese cuisine and intersperse those posts with other tales of family, food, culture and travel in Ireland, China, Australia and beyond.
+I’ve made many lovely new friends along the way.

 Julie